Posts Tagged ‘privacy’

 Dear Valued AT&T Customer,

 Recently there was an issue that affected some of our customers with AT&T 3G service for iPad resulting in the release of their customer email addresses.
-I am writing to let you know that no other information was exposed and the matter has been resolved.
+I am writing to let you know that we didn’t expose any other information and have resolved the matter.
 We apologize for the incident and any inconvenience it may have caused.
 Rest assured, you can continue to use your AT&T 3G service on your iPad with confidence.

 Here’s some additional detail: